YADAMSS/Matemasie-Font/fontbakery/fontbakery-report.md

 </div></details><details><summary>⚠ <b>WARN:</b> Check that legacy accents aren't used in composite glyphs. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/legacy_accents">com.google.fonts/check/legacy_accents</a>)</summary><div>

-* ⚠ **WARN** Glyph "Edotaccent" has a legacy accent component  (dotaccent).
-It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Emacron" has a legacy accent component  (macron).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Gdotaccent" has a legacy accent component  (dotaccent).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Idotaccent" has a legacy accent component  (dotaccent).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]